tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>The date on which the person(s) given under Identfied By applied a Scientific Taxon Name to the resource.</td>
+			<td>The date on which the person(s) given under Identified By applied a Scientific Taxon Name to the resource.</td>
 		</tr>
 	</tbody>
 </table>